|

 My husband and I are planning to trip to Britain this spring.
 As an avid

-genealogist we are planning to visit the villages where our families
+genealogist we are planning to visit the villages where our families came

-forward to seeing the area.
+to seeing the area.
 It sounds very quaint and beautiful.

 While there I'm hoping to find the Perryman Farm.
 In our family history

-(Wheeler/Perryman) note is made of this farm and am anxious to see
+(Wheeler/Perryman) note is made of this farm and am anxious to see if it

 See you soon